Alien-Eye/RunDroid-Privacy-Policy/index.md

 # Disclosure of Data
-We may disclose your Personal Data in the good faith belief that such action is necessary to:
+We may disclose your Personal Data in good faith belief that such action is necessary to:
 *   To comply with a legal obligation
 *   To protect and defend the rights or property of Alien Eye
 *   To prevent or investigate possible wrongdoing in connection with the Service